SimonWaldherr/DIY-Arcade-Machine/README.md

 - **Controls**:
   - Use the joystick to move the player.
   - claim terretory and avoid to get hit.

+i also implemented the game in golang using ebiten, you can find it [here](https://github.com/SimonWaldherr/golang-examples/blob/master/non-std-lib/ebiten-qix.go).

+### Tetris

+Tetris is a game where you have to stack blocks to make lines.

+- **Controls**:
+  - Use the joystick to move the blocks left and right.
+  - Use the joystick to rotate the blocks.
+  - Use the joystick to move the blocks down faster.

 ## Fun